European Broadcasting Area: France

 Some of the companies in France are France Télévisions, France Médias Monde, and Radio France.

-France Télévisions is a television company owned by the government.
-It became France Télévisions with the consolidation of the television channels France 2, France 3, France 4, France 5, and France Ô. France Médias Monde controls France 24, RFI, and Monte Carlo Doualiya.
+France Télévisions is a television company owned by the French government.
+It became France Télévisions with the consolidation of the television channels France 2, France 3, France 4, France 5, and France Ô.

+France Médias Monde controls France 24, Radio France Internationale (RFI), and Monte Carlo Doualiya.
 The company is an international broadcasting service that transmits from the South of France to different parts of the world.
-France 24 is the international news channel, RFI is the international radio station, and Monte Carlo Doualiya is an Arab-speaking radio station.
+France 24 is the international news channel, RFI is the international radio station, and Monte Carlo Doualiya is an Arabic-speaking radio station.
 Radio France is a national broadcasting company made up of seven other channels and forty-four local stations.

 Germany

-Some of the companies in Germany are Deutsche Welle, Deutschland Radio, Rundfunk Berlin- Brandenburg, Saarländischer Rundfunk, and Südwestrundfunk.
+Some of the companies in Germany are Deutsche Welle, Deutschlandradio, Rundfunk Berlin- Brandenburg, Saarländischer Rundfunk, and Südwestrundfunk.

 Deutsche Welle (DW) is Germany's international broadcasting service.
 DW is made up of six channels that transmit in 30 different languages internationally.
-Deutschland Radio is the German radio that consists of three programs.
-The German radio is a sign of nationalism because Germany did not have radio like other countries.
-The three programs are Germany Spark, Germany Kultur, and DRadio Knowledge.
-Germany Spark focuses on broadcasting information and is based in Cologne.
-Germany Kultur focuses on culture in the nation.
-Dradio Knowledge is an entertainment program that broadcasts pop culture news and music.
-Rundfunk Berlin- Brandenburg (RBB) is a merger of Sander Freies Berlin (SFB) company and the East German Rundfunk Brandenburg (ORB).
+Deutschlandradio is a German radio that consists of three programs.
+The three programs are Deutschlandfunk, Deutschlandfunk Kultur, and Deutschlandfunk Nova.
+Deutschlandfunk focuses on broadcasting information and is based in Cologne.
+Deutschlandfunk Kultur focuses on culture in the nation.
+Deutschlandfunk Nova is an entertainment program that broadcasts pop culture, news and music.
+Rundfunk Berlin-Brandenburg (RBB) is a merger of Sender Freies Berlin (SFB) company and the East German Rundfunk Brandenburg (ORB).

 RBB consists of broadcasting information through television and radio channels.
 Saarländischer Rundfunk (SR) is a radio and television company in Germany.
 SR consists of four radio stations and three television programs.
 Südwestrundfunk (SWR) is a public media company with many radio and television programs.
 The SWR programs consist of SWR1, SWR 2, SWR 3, SWR 4, SWRinfo, DASDING, and SWR Classic.

 Netherlands

-In the Netherlands, some companies are KRO-NCRV, NTR, Nederlandse Omroep Stichting, Nerderlandse Publieke Omroep, and Omroep MAX.
+In the Netherlands, some companies are KRO-NCRV, Omroep NTR, Nederlandse Omroep Stichting, Nederlandse Publieke Omroep, and Omroep MAX.

 KRO-NCRV is a collaboration broadcaster made up of the association of KRO and the NCRV association.
 The company provides their audience with information about their society, their culture, and social needs.

 NTR an independent public service broadcaster that provides their viewers with unique programs.

 Nederlandse Omroep Stichting (NOS) is a television company that transmits national Dutch news and international news.
 NOS provides the Dutch viewers with information about news, sports, and events with a number of television programs.

 Nerderlandse Publieke Omroep (NPO) is a public service broadcaster for any who wants to watch or listen.
 NPO broadcasts through television and radio programs and social media.

 Omroep MAX is a public broadcasting service specially designed with programs for people of 50 years of age and older.